coecms/era5/README.md

     python cli.py update -s surface -y 2019 -m 05

-  Update ERA5 variables, to be used for regular monthly update.
-Only the stream argument without params it will update all the variables listed in the era5_<stream>_<timestep>.json file.
+  Update ERA5 variables, to be used for regular monthly updates.
+Only the stream argument without params will update all the variables listed in the era5_<stream>_<timestep>.json file.
   Options are the same as for download.

 The 'download' and 'update' commands will actually download the data unless you use the 'queue' flag.